nordbyi/doomScroll/README.md

 - Pick the simulator model of your choice in the xcode preferences, ie: iPhone 14
 - The simulator will reload when you make changes
 - Additionally you may want to install a React Native debugger
-- You may also see any console logs in your terminal

 ## Technologies
   - Javascript